Brew Cafe and Wine Bar, Brisbane City

 Morning After, West End

 Aptly named, Morning After is the perfect place for a post-party pick-me-up.
-The Italian-inspired cafe presents a short but sweet breakfast menu including staples like avo on toast and the MA Muffin, but the real show-stoppers are the breakfast carbonara and the chilli scrambled eggs with tempura prawns.
+The Italian-inspired cafe presents an extensive breakfast menu including staples like avo on toast and the MA Muffin, but the real show-stoppers are the breakfast carbonara and the chilli scrambled eggs with tempura prawns.

 Merriweather Cafe, South Brisbane

 If you look behind the scenes of the busy main street at South Bank, you’ll find Merriweather Cafe on Russell Street, across the road from Musgrave Park.
 The quaint and understated cafe is always packed, so you know it’s good.
-The super-simple menu is a pick and mix between brioche burgers, eggs benedicts and omelettes, so you can have it your way.
+The super-simple menu has all your favourites in various flavours like three types of both the omelettes and french toast.

 This Israeli-inspired cafe brings the best of Middle-Eastern cuisine to the brunch table, and it does not disappoint.
-All the classics are on offer (think hummus, haloumi and spicy basil pesto), including the famous shakshuka – a delicious mixture of baked eggs in tomato and capsicum sauce with olives and spices.
+All the classics are on offer (think hummus, dukkah and turkish bread), including the famous shakshuka – a delicious mixture of baked eggs in tomato and capsicum sauce with olives and spices.
+They also offer half servings of some of their favourite dishes, if that’s your thing.
+We aren’t judging.

 The Smug Fig Cafe, Woolloongabba